19hours/sg-statutes/Acts/Income Tax Act.md

 (iv) any income from any life insurance policy, except income referred to in section 10(3);

-(v) any distribution made by any collective investment scheme constituted as a unit trust (including any real estate investment trust) authorised under section 286 of the Securities and Futures Act (Cap.
-289) and offered to the public for subscription, that is income or deemed to be income of the individual, except distributions made out of Singapore dividends from which tax is deducted or deductible under section 44; and
+(v) any distribution made by any collective investment scheme constituted as a unit trust (excluding any real estate investment trust) authorised under section 286 of the Securities and Futures Act (Cap.
+289) and offered the units of which are to the public for subscription, that is income or deemed to be income of the individual, except distributions made out of Singapore dividends from which tax is deducted or deductible under section 44; and

 (vi) any fee or compensatory payment from securities lending or repurchase arrangements,

-except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession ;
+except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

 [49/2004 wef 30/11/2004]

-(zf) any amount payable from Islamic debt securities on or after 1st January 2005 to any individual, except where such amount is derived by the individual through a partnership in Singapore or from the carrying on of a trade, business or profession; and
+(zf) any amount payable from Islamic debt securities on or after 1st January 2005 to any individual, except where such amount is derived by the individual through a partnership in Singapore or from the carrying on of a trade, business or profession;

 [34/2005 wef 01/01/2005]

 [7/2007 wef 13/02/2007]

-(zg) any distribution made by any registered business trust.
+(zg) any distribution made by any trustee-manager of a registered business trust;

+[7/2007 wef 13/02/2007]

+(zh) any distribution made by any trustee of a real estate investment trust of any income of the kinds referred to in section 43(2A)(a)(i), (ii) and (iii) to an individual, except where such distribution is derived by the individual through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

-[34/2005 wef 21/09/2004]
+[7/2007 wef 13/02/2007]

 (zi) the following income derived from Singapore on or after 17th February 2006 by any individual: